wbcomdesigns/BuddyPress-Activity-Share/readme.txt

 = Is this plugin requires another plugin? =
 Yes, this plugin requires BuddyPress plugin.

+= Is it comaptiable with BuddyBoss Platform? =
+Yes, it will consider bb-media files for og-images.

+= Is it comaptiable with rtMedia? =
+Yes, it works for rtmedia media activities and attached media are used for og-images.

 = How to add social service? =
 In plugin general setting tab, you can see settings Add Social Services.
 Here you can add new service.